-FIN 305 Financial Management

-MAT 102 College Math II

-MAT 308 Inferential Statistics
+- MAT 102 College Math II - MAT 308 Inferential Statistics

-BBM 411 Operations and Systems Management HRM 311 Human Resource Management
+BBM 411 Operations and Systems Management

-Accounting and Finance Program Core
+Accounting and Finance Program Core (42 credits)

 The College of Business programs require a minimum grade of "C" for program core courses.
 Accounting and Finance majors receiving a grade lower than "C" in any BAC course (including BAC 101 and 102) or FIN course (including FIN 305) must retake that course.